freddylimpens/portfolio/content/CNC_Milling.rst

     - Tool nominal Rotation speed:  ? rpm
 - feed speed : ? mm/mn
 - mandrin rotation speed: ?
-- Ponticelli (bits of material uncut so that the piece stays in place):
+- Bridges (bits of material uncut so that the piece stays in place):
     - length: 5mm
     - height: 3-5 mm
     - type : 3D (makes it like a little "mountain")